* Union had threatened midnight strike

 ASSA had rejected an early proposal by the airline that combined a slightly smaller pay raise with “new competitive conditions” for future hires that the union said would unfairly slash their pay.

 In its final offer, the airline proposed to raise attendants’ salary immediately by 4.7 percent, boost benefits by 1.5 percent, and set up a committee to make a decision on the prickly issue of new employee contracts by July 1.

 Nearly two hours after the midnight deadline for a deal, the union announced it had accepted the proposal.

 “Fortunately a conclusion has been reached by the assembly to avert the strike,” said Ricardo del Valle, ASSA director.

-The agreement is good news for roughly 25,000 passengers - 14,000 domestic and 11,000 international - who travel daily on Aeromexico’s fleet of 56 aircraft and could have been affected by the strike.
+The agreement is good news for roughly 25,000 passengers - 14,000 domestic and 11,000 international - who travel daily on Aeromexico’s fleet of 56 aircraft and could have been affected by a strike.